Back to top

 It’s unpredictable and varies from woman to woman, but generally, as your hormone levels stabilise in the postmenopause, these symptoms tend to fade over time.

-For more information on hot flushes and night sweats as well as ways to manage them, see here.
+For more information on hot flushes and night sweats and ways to manage them, see here.

 Perimenopause is known for its emotional rollercoaster, thanks to fluctuating hormones.
 But as oestrogen and progesterone levels continue their downward trend and the more erratic and dramatic fluctuations start to settle, you might notice fewer mood swings and less emotional instability.

-If you suffer migraine related to hormonal change – for example, migraine before a period, the more erratic fluctuation of the early perimenopause may result in worsening migraine.
+If you suffer from migraine related to hormonal change (for example, migraine before a period), the more erratic fluctuation of the early perimenopause may result in worsening migraine.
 As periods become less frequent and the erratic fluctuations start to settle in the later perimenopause, migraine related to hormone changes may start to settle.
 However, there are some women for whom migraine worsen in the menopause.

 It’s important to monitor migraine and please seek medical support if they become more frequent or severe, or if they are not responding to usual medication.
 See here for more on headaches and migraine in the menopause transition.